MaistoV/UninaSoC/hw/xilinx/doc/PROGRAM_LOADING.md

 ## Load a binary file

 Since not all CPUs supported by `CORE_SELECTOR` have a backend or dedicated loading infrastructure (e.g. `CORE_PICORV32`), memory can also be programmed with a flat binary using _Xilinx jtag2axi_ or _Xilinx DMA_ IPs, both integrated into our `rtl/sys_master` component.
 This binary loading process is straightforward, as it directly writes bytes into memory.

-Therefore, ensure that the code is placed contiguously during linking to avoid memory size issues.
+> NOTE: This loading flow writes a flat binary image, including zero-padding between memory sections.
+Therefore, during linking, you might need to keep an eye for this.

 ```
 make load_binary BIN_PATH=<path-to-bin> BASE_ADDRESS=<value> JTAG_READBACK=<false|true>
 ```